memphis-iis/mofacts/docs/DEPLOYING.md

 $ scp build/mofacts.tar.gz myuser@optimallearning.org:/var/www/mofacts
 ````

-Some important notes!!!
-The architecture switch used above is for the optimal
+***Some important notes:*** The architecture switch used above is for the
-learning server.
+optimal learning server.
 If that should change for some reason, you'll need a
 different parameter.
 You should also note the main change from bundle command:
 we no longer specify the bundle name.
-We must also specify a
+We must also specify a directory.
+We
-directory.
-We specify `build`, but there's nothing special about the name.
-For
+specify `build`, but there's nothing special about the name.
+For convenience,
-convenience, we've added mofacts/build to the main .gitignore file for this
+we've added mofacts/build to the main .gitignore file for this project so that
-project so that you don't automatically add the build folder (and your latest
+you don't automatically add the build folder (and your latest bundle) to the
-bundle) to the git repo.
+git repo.

 Note that deploy.sh expects the bundle name to be mofacts.tar.gz.
+This is the
-This is the name selected by `meteor build`, so there shouldn't be a problem.
+name selected by `meteor build`, so there shouldn't be a problem.

 At this point, you could just log in to the server and let the script take
 over for you: